Carnival in Tenerife 2025

 DSC00768

-On the roof of Studio 54, everyone was just starting to fuel up with alcohol and waved very lazily to the spectators.
+On the roof of Studio 54, everyone was just starting to fuel up with alcohol and waving very lazily to the spectators.
 Oh, what mischievous fun there will be in the evening!

 DSC00769

-A lady of a certain age was riding with us on the bus from Los Gigantes, wearing a bright pink puffy dress, with pink hair and springy ears.
+A middle-aged lady in a bright pink puffy dress, with pink hair and springy ears, was riding with us on the bus from Los Gigantes.
 It’s clear this isn’t her first time.
 By the way, the king and queen are passing by…

 DSC00809

-Everyone participates in the carnival: locals and guests of the Canaries, mature people and youth; children have their own mini-carnival.
-The island’s top beauties take part in the casting for the role of the queen of the festival.
-Numerous designers and tailors create costumes, an army of prop makers craft props and decorations.
+Everyone participates in the carnival: locals and visitors to the Canaries, mature people and youth; children have their own mini-carnival.
+The island’s top beauties take part in the casting for the role of the festival queen.
+Numerous designers and tailors create costumes, while an army of props masters crafts props and decorations.

 DSC00840

-The queens were chosen last week in the concert hall.
+The Queens were chosen last week in the concert hall.
 By the way, I’ll tell you a bit about the carnival program.
-It lasts almost a month!
+It lasts for almost a month!

 DSC00771